abakan-zz/napi/README.rst

    In [2]: %napi
    napi ast transformer is turned ON

-to enable evaluation of the following code:
+to enable evaluation of the following expression:

 .. code-block:: ipython